 Those in their 50s, nevertheless, are generally too young to play it too safely.

 “This is not the time when you go to cash,” Rinaldi says.
 “You may stay 50-50 in stocks and bonds.
 But you’re going to need growth in your portfolio.”

 How much is enough?
 That depends on your lifestyle and expenses, potential medical bills and the kind of support you’ll have from, say, a pension plan and Social Security.
 But as you review your savings goals, be careful not to set the bar too low, thinking you’ll spend less in retirement.

-“People typically don’t downsize,” says Harold Evensky, certified financial planner professional and chairman of Evensky & Katz in Coral Gables, Florida.
+“People typically don’t downsize,” says Harold Evensky, certified financial planner professional and founder of Evensky & Katz/Foldes Financial in Coral Gables, Florida.
 “It’s not uncommon for them to spend more in retirement than less.”